 European Cultural Foundation

 Expodium is an urban do tank.
 Expodium is a collective of three [Nikos Doulos, Friso Wiersum, Bart Witte].
 Through a variety of methods of artistic research, we generate vital information about urban areas and at the same time activate those areas and their users.
 We document, archive, contextualize and frequently publish information and knowledge generated through our practise.
 We work unsolicited and we are for hire.
 We stroll and awe.

 All over the world people are set in motion to get to grips with their lives.
 They make passionate attempts to reclaim their lives and retain a firm ground in a quickly changing hightech society.
 The art manifestation ‘Hacking Habitat’ articulates the ever growing influence of systems and institutions, and pinpoints the impact of technology in this turbulent environment, and took place in 2016.

 Running up to the art manifestation I curated a series of Life Hack Marathons; design workshops for both thinkers and doers.
 Heterogeneous groups did congregate around the impending themes people are coping with in society: invisibility, debt, lack of free movement, and bureaucracy.

 As project coordinator I was responsible for the overall coordination of this series of public lectures on the Roosevelt Freedoms.
 Including contacting and contracting lecturers, coordinating logistics with participating institutions such as ‘Nationaal Comité 4 en 5 Mei’, [formerly] Forum and ProDemos, and the participating ‘Bevrijdingsfestivals’ of Amsterdam, Almere, Den Bosch, Den Haag, Groningen, Utrecht, Zeeland and Zwolle. www.vrijheidscolleges.nl

-Baseball is my sport since I am nine years old.
-Cycling is second best.
-I am a boardmember at various foundations and active in some Utrecht networks.
-I do sometime exhibit photos, which are earlier published photos on flickr www.flickr.com/dubcovsky.
-And by the name of dubcovsky I dj in Kako Da Ne collective, listen here www.soundcloud.com/dubcovsky
+Baseball was my sport since I was nine years old.
+Currently cycling keeps me going.
+I am a board member at various foundations and active in some Utrecht networks.
+I do sometimes exhibit photos, which often are photos I earlier published on flickr www.flickr.com/dubcovsky.
+And by the name of dubcovsky I dj in Kako Da Ne collective, listen here www.soundcloud.com/dubcovsky and here www.mixcloud.com/dubcovsky